foxyiris/HMMETS/README.md

 PhyloFates is an estimation algorithm for evolution of protein targeting signal.
 Basic idea came from [CLIME](http://gene-clime.org/) using phylogenetic profiling for gene gain/loss, and we expanded this to targeting signal.
 One motivation of this algorithm is automatic detection of widely conserved targeting signal from numerous gene clusters.
-Concept of homology is hard to be applied in this task, since targeting signal is usually not conserved in a promary structure level.
+Concept of homology is hard to be applied in this task, since targeting signal is usually not conserved in a primary structure level.
 However, targeting signal of orthologs is basically conserved, inferring conservation not in primary sequence but in feature space.
 Assuming there is no re-entrant into feature space of targeting signal from outside, we can simply model evolution of targeting signal with some prediction algotirhms.
-At present, we applied this for estimation of presequence evolution with [MitoFates](http://mitf.cbrc.jp/MitoFates) program.
+At present, we applied PhyloFates for estimation of presequence evolution with [MitoFates](http://mitf.cbrc.jp/MitoFates) program.
+PhyloFates is not restricted in MitoFates, and arbitrary discrete feature is applicable.
+When you are interested in another application with different system, contact me freely.
+Let's collaborate.
 ## Installation
 This project is coded in ruby (partly in C), so you don't need to compile.
 Download and enjoy!